jpcroc/NDM/README.md

 All the input data are prescribed non-interactively, using command lines and/or ASCII files.

-NDM can be compiled and run on any Unix-like system and windows.
+NDM can be compiled and run on any Unix-like system (and TODO windows).

 ### Installation